-Since inception in late 2016, the TrickBot banking trojan has continually undergone updates and changes in attempts to stay one step ahead of defenders.
+Since inception in late 2016, the TrickBot banking trojan has continually undergone updates and changes in attempts to stay one step ahead of defenders and internet security providers.
 While TrickBot has not always been the stealthiest trojan, its authors have remained consistent in the use of new distribution vectors and development of new features for their product.
 On March 15, 2018, Webroot observed a module (tabDll32 / tabDll64) being downloaded by TrickBot that has not been seen in the wild before this time.

 It appears that the TrickBot authors are still attempting to leverage MS17-010 and other lateral movement methods coupled with this module in an attempt to create a new monetization scheme for the group.

 You can teach an old bot older tricks

 - 30fc6b88d781e52f543edbe36f1ad03b – wormDll32.dll

 - 3def0db658d9a0ab5b98bb3c5617afa3 – mailsearcher32.dll

 Upon execution, this iteration of TrickBot will install itself into the %APPDATA%\TeamViewer\ directory.
 If the bot has not been executed from its installation directory, it will restart itself from this directory and continue operation.
 Once running from its installation directory, TrickBot will write to the usual group_tag and client_id files along with creating a “Modules” folder used to store the encrypted plug and play modules and configuration files for the bot.

 Image 1: TrickBot’s plug and play modules used to extend the bots functionality